gregoiregavin/Wiki-CAS-SI/README.md

 5. **Install back-end dependencies**

-    Go to the project `/backend` folder and install Strapi depedencies :
+    Go to the project `/backend` folder and install all Strapi depedencies :

     ```shell